 The three main areas of difficulty which all children with autism share are sometimes known as the 'triad of impairments'.

-They are difficulties with:
+These are difficulties with:

 Social Communication Social Interaction Social Imagination Some children with autism may have limited or no speech.
 They may repeat what the other person has said (echolalia).
 They may have great difficulty understanding body language and facial expressions.
 They may be unable to understand what others are feeling or thinking.
 They may have sensory problems.
+They may have learning disabilities.